pshephardiii/coding-challenges/README.md

 ## Challenge 8: miniMaxSum

 Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
 Then, print the respective min and max values as a single line of two space-separated long integers.

+## Challenge 9: birthdayCakeCandles

+Given an array of "candle sizes," count how many are the tallest height.